carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - Image datasets can be found online or created uniquely for your research question.
 - Images consist of pixels arranged in a particular order.
 - Image data is usually preprocessed before use in a CNN for efficiency, consistency, and robustness.
+- Input data generally consists of three sets: a training set used to fit model parameters; a validation set used to evaluate the model fit on training data; a test set used to evaluate the final model performance.

 ::::::::::::::::::::::::::::::::::::::::::::::::